nova0821/iotjs-wiki/Build-for-Linux.md

 * buildlib: generating _iotjs_ to a library if True(e.g. for NuttX). give __--buildlib__ to make it True.
 * nuttx-home: it's NuttX platform specific, to tell where the NuttX configuration and header files are.
 * init-submodule: for normal cases you can ignore this, it will checkout matching revision of each sub-module library every time. but if you want to change something or checkout other revision, use __--noinit-submodule__.
+* jerry-memstats: turn on the flag so that jerry dumps byte codes and literals and memory usage while parsing and execution.
 * tidy: checks codes are tidy. we recommend to use this option. use __--notidy__ if you want to turn it off.